jjmaldonis/obsidian-audio-notes/README.md

 Audio notes look like this:
 ![](assets/renderedNote.png)

 To create one, you must specify an audio file and may set a few other attributes.
-All attributes are set using an Admonition-like code block (thanks [Admonition](https://github.com/valentine195/obsidian-admonition)!):
+All attributes are set using a callout-like code block:
 ![](assets/unrenderedNote.png)

 * `audio`: (required) The audio filename.
 It can be a local file or a link to an audio file online.